ROBBY KRIEGER'S GUITAR IN THE DOORS "RIDERS ON THE STORM"

 example of collaboration among all members of the group, Robby Krieger's

-electric guitar remains the least prominent instrument along the track's flow.
+electric guitar is the least prominent instrument throughout the track's pattern.

 The essentially rhythmic role entrusted to the

-guitarist's Gibson SG puts itself at the service of an overall musical climate
+guitarist's Gibson SG contributes to an overall musical climate

-marked by gloomy and mysterious tones, which remains among the most appreciated
+marked by gloomy and mysterious tones.
+This atmosphere is one of the most appreciated

-and celebrated within The Doors' discography to this day.
+and celebrated among The Doors' discography to this day.

 The song derives its initial inspiration from a 1948

-Western (that is a sub-genre of Country) tune: "Ghost Riders In The
+Western tune (that is, a sub-genre of Country music): "Ghost Riders In The

 Sky" by Stan Jones (here’s the link), on whose main theme